fauvest/fauvest/README.md

 # Project: Road Scene Understanding for the Visually Impaired

 In this project we wanted to build a device which can help visually impaired people while they are on the road.
+We wanted to make this device portable and light.
+We use realtime object detection using Nvidia's Jetson Nano developer kit.
+This can be powered by a powerbank and additional modules like camera, gps, WiFi etc can be attached using various ports available.

 **Hardware List**
 1. Jetson Nano developer kit 4GB